-In other research published in the Journal of Nutrition, is was concluded that "dietary vitamin C intake was not associated with stones among men or women" and "the 1000 mg AA twice each day increased urinary oxalate and TRI for calcium oxalate kidney stones in 40% of participants, both stoneformers and non-stoneformers." (*)
+In other research published in the Journal of Nutrition, found that "1000 mg AA [ascorbic acid] twice each day increased urinary oxalate and TRI for calcium oxalate kidney stones in 40% of participants, both stoneformers and non-stoneformers." (*)

-Acerola cherry is most frequently found as a freeze-dried powder or as a spray-dried water extract.
+Acerola cherry, as we mentioned, is most frequently found as a freeze-dried powder or as a spray-dried water extract.
 These are created from the raw skins and fruit pulp which are processed immediately upon harvest.

-It is occasionally available as a frozen fruit puree or juice concentrate, but these are not as common.
+It is occasionally available as a frozen fruit puree or juice concentrate as well as a liquid extract, but these are not as common.

-The freeze-dried powders are typically darker than the extracts, which are a pale pink color.
+The freeze-dried golden-orange powders are typically darker than the powdered extracts, which are usually a pale-yellow color with a fine powdery texture.
 We personally prefer the freeze-dried powders over the powdered extracts which often tend to contain maltodextrin, used to spray dry the liquid extract into powder form.
 Higher quality acerola extracts, however, are made with non-GMO maltodextrin, a preferred option.

-The best freeze-dried powders include minimal ingredients, usually only the fruit and sometimes a flow agent as acerola powder tends to clump up a bit.
+The best freeze-dried powders include minimal ingredients, usually only the fruit and sometimes a flow agent as acerola powder tends to clump up when dried.

 The powders have a slightly sweet but mostly tart flavor that are ideal for blended drinks, smoothies, juices or can be simply mixed into water for a potent vitamin C boost.